Angel Bezaliel

 Is Bezaliel the same as Bezalel?

-Is Bezaliel a fallen angel?
+Is it accurate to call Bezaliel a fallen angel?

 Sources and References